China-LiuXiaopeng/BraTS-DMFNet/submission results/README.md

         upper = np.percentile(y, 99.8)

 (2) Check the data normalization!
-The normalization with float32 or float64 have an obvious impact on it, make a difference in the final prediction.
+The normalization with float32 or float64 have a significantly impact on it, make a difference in the final prediction.
 I select one sample of the pkl,  path = "./HGG/Brats18_2013_2_1/Brats18_2013_2_1_data_f32.pkl.
 You could write a script to print the data.
 For example,

         def debug():
           path = "./HGG/Brats18_2013_2_1/Brats18_2013_2_1_data_f32.pkl"